jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/1_Curv_Theory.typ

 In relation to #glspl("swith"), information about the fill medium, internal pressure, and external loads is important.
 In @fig_31 for water and in @fig_32 for air, only the internal pressure values with a single medium are given.
 The influence of pressure is evident in the increasing maximum moments and curvatures that can be sustained.
 This influence is found for both air and water as filling media.
 A direct comparison between the influence of different fill media and pressure changes is given in @fig_33.
-At a constant pressure of 50 bar for water and air, it shows that the water-filled pipe can withstand higher bending moments and curvatures than the air-filled pipe.
+At a constant pressure of $50 "bar"$ for water and air, it shows that the water-filled pipe can withstand higher bending moments and curvatures than the air-filled pipe.
 The same behavior is observed with varying pressure.

 // ---------------------------------- water --------------------------------- //
 #figure(